45) Super Sunday, 12:01 – 1:00 AM – “BAGS of BLOOD!”

 “So you gonna ask

 for a raise?
-Maybe, even, eight bucks an
+Maybe, even, back to the

 Craig scrunched